0xlazar/jtdapp/DEV_PLAN.md

 - Welcome popup for first-time visitors
 - List view with date-based sorting
 - Ecosystem Hub (Coming Soon)

+### Infrastructure
+- Purchased and configured journeytodevconnect.com as a custom domain in Github Pages

 ### UI/UX Improvements
 - Responsive design for all screen sizes